lucsky/go-exml/README.md

 decoder.OnTextOf("last-name", decoder.Append(&info))
 decoder.OnTextOf("address", decoder.Append(&info))
 ```

+In the same way, there are typed versions of the appending shortcuts (AppendBool, AppendFloat, AppendInt and AppendUInt) which allow to append typed parsed values.

 The second version (aka v2) of **exml** introduced global events which allow to register a top level handler that would be picked up at any level whenever a corresponding XML node is encountered.
 For example, this snippet would allow to print all text nodes regardless of their depth and parent tag: